Continuing Education Activity

 3: A measurement of three fingers between the upper and lower teeth of the open mouth of a patient indicates the ease of access to the airway through the oral opening.
 A typical patient can open their mouth sufficiently to permit placement of three of their fingers between the incisors.
 Adequate mouth opening facilitates both insertions of the laryngoscope and obtaining a direct view of the glottis.

-3: A measurement of 3 fingers from the anterior tip of the mandible to the anterior neck provides an estimate of the volume of the submandibular space.
+3: A measurement of three fingers from the anterior tip of the mandible to the anterior neck provides an estimate of the volume of the submandibular space.
 A typical patient can place three fingers on the floor of the mandible between the mental angle and the neck near the hyoid bone.
 Normally this distance should measure close to 7 cm.
 If this distance is less than three finger-widths, the laryngeal axis will be at a more acute angle with the pharyngeal axis, indicating that alignment of the oral opening to the pharyngeal opening will be difficult.
 It also indicates that there will be less space to displace the tongue within the throat.
 The rule has limitations as the distance can vary according to height and ethnicity.
 For this reason, an alternative in the form of a ratio of height to thyromental distance (RHTMD) has been suggested.

-2: A measurement of 2 fingers between the floor of the mandible to the thyroid notch on the anterior neck identifies the location of the larynx relative to the base of the tongue.
+2: A measurement of two fingers between the floor of the mandible to the thyroid notch on the anterior neck identifies the location of the larynx relative to the base of the tongue.
 A typical patient can place two fingers in the superior laryngeal notch.
 If the larynx is too high in the neck, measuring less than two fingers, direct laryngoscopy will be difficult and potentially impossible; this is because the angle between the base of the tongue to the larynx is too acute to be negotiated for direct visualization of the larynx easily.

 A likely indication of difficult intubation is present if the inter-incisor or hyoid-mental distance is less than three fingers or the hyoid-thyroid cartilage distance is less than two fingers.
 Depending on the patient population, reports of difficult intubation occur in 1.5% to 13% of patients.
 When combined with the Mallampati score in evaluating an airway, the positive predictive value for determining a difficult airway increases.